hyperledger-labs/splice/cluster/images/docs/src/app_dev/cn_app_apis/index.rst

 API Stability
 -------------

-Endpoints that are tagged with ``external`` are intended for external consumption and are intended to stay backwards compatible across releases.
+Endpoints in the files named ``APP-external`` are intended for external consumption and are intended to stay backwards compatible across releases.
 At this point, there might be some cases where backwards compatibility is broken as we are still in early stages of development.
 Any breaking changes in ``external`` APIs will be documented in the :ref:`release notes <release_notes>`.

+Endpoints in the files named ``APP-internal`` do not have any backwards compatibility guarantees.

 Contract Payload Encoding
 -------------------------